bird-house/finch/docs/source/installation.rst

 .. note::

-   `finch` is not yet available on conda-forge.
-We are not working on making this package available soon.
+   There are no plans to make `finch` available on conda-forge.